fabbrimatteo/JTA-Dataset/README.md

 ## Annotations

-Each annotation file refers to a specific sequence (e.g. `seq_42.json` is the video annotation file `seq_42.mp4`).
+Each annotation file refers to a specific sequence (e.g. `seq_42.json` is the annotation of `seq_42.mp4`).
 An annotation file consists of a list of lists, that is a matrix having _N_ rows and 10 columns.
 Each row of the matrix contains the data of a joint; these data are organized as follows:

 | Element  | Name          | Description                                                  |
 | -------- | ------------- | ------------------------------------------------------------ |